 Remaking the airport will bolster economic development for the Baton Rouge-New Orleans corridor by increasing access to our market and allowing for more carriers, tourists, and business travelers to come to New Orleans.
 As the region is able to attract and accommodate more international flights, it will also be able to welcome companies and travelers conducting international business, further connecting New Orleans to global markets and expanding the region’s economic potential.

-Louis Armstrong New Orleans International Airport is now offering a record number of nonstop flights, with recently expanded domestic offerings from Allegiant Air and access to South and Central America on Copa Airlines.
+Louis Armstrong New Orleans International Airport is now offering a record number of nonstop flights, with recently expanded domestic offerings and access to South and Central America on Copa Airlines.
 Nonstop service to London on British Airways and seasonal nonstop service to Frankfurt on Condor Airlines began in Spring 2017.